Da-Dylan-Ma/ece326/notes/asst3.md

 Implement `setup` and `export` functions

 ### orm/easydb.py
 Includes a database client needed to communicate with an EasyDB server.
-To implement
+To implement Database class to send and receive packets to and from the server.

 ### orm/table.py
-Defintion for database table.
+Definition for database table.
 To implement the Table class and its associated metaclass

 ### orm/fields.py
 Implement all the fields supported by the ORM layer, including custom fields not natively supported by the underlying database